skillsit-hu/es2025-s09-hu-r1/README.md

 # How to submit your work

 1. To submit your work, you will need to share a GitHub repository (hereafter referred to as repo) containing the source code of your solution.
-YY is the two-digit personal code that we have emailed to you.
-If you have not used GitHub before, you can register an account at https://github.com and then create a private repo as es2025-s09-r1-YYY, where YYY is the three-digit serial number we have emailed you.
+We prefer to provide executable files or a built solution too inside your repo.
+If you have not used GitHub before, you can register an account at https://github.com and then create a private repo as es2025-s09-r1-YYY, where YYY is the three-digit number we have emailed you.
 You then need to share the repo containing your solution with us.
 To do this, use our GitHub id `skillsithu`.
-2. Share a link with us in email (es2025s09@skillsit.hu) from where we can download the executable files and code to test your solutions.
+2. Just in case, send the link of your repo to es2025s09@skillsit.hu.
-3. Your README file has to contain the instructions how to start your project backend and frontend.
-We prefer to give executable files or a built solution.
+4. Your README file has to contain the instructions how to start your project backend and frontend.